How Does Network Maintenance Affect Cable Internet Access?

 Fixed wireless internet is a 5G or 4G LTE connection installed on a Wi-Fi router.
 It exchanges internet data with cell towers over the same radio frequency bands as cell phones, although fixed wireless internet is much stronger than a cell phone or mobile hotspot connection.

-Fixed wireless internet is a great option for people looking for a reliable wireless failover, as well as those looking for a primary internet option in areas without cable access.
-To find fixed 5G and 4G LTE options in your area, start a chat now or call us at (866) 439-6630 for a coverage check.
+Fixed wireless internet is a great option for people looking for a reliable wireless failover, as well as those looking for a primary internet option in areas without cable internet access.